mmbman/Katagiri/1979-06-12-Fukanzazengi-Talk-4.md

 [Kyosei Zen Master](glossary#kyosei)’s question is something with which he raked the monk’s mind to see how much his practice was going on.
 He asked, “What sound is that outside the gate?”
 The monk said, “The sound of raindrops.”
 The teacher didn’t ask for the sound of the raindrops; he asked for the raindrops themselves.
 But he used the words, “What’s the sound outside of the gate?”
 So the monk said, “That is the sound of raindrops.”

-You know the sound of raindrops.
-The sound is not the raindrops.
+You know the sound of raindrops: the sound is not the raindrops.
 Raindrops are raindrops.
-But the sound comes from where?
-Raindrops.
-But the sound is not raindrops.
+The sound comes from raindrops, but the sound is not raindrops.
 It’s very clear, don’t you think so?
 Because raindrops are, anyway, *raindrops*.
 I cannot say.
 Raindrops are active, moving, very active.
 Becoming one, or the merging of raindrops and Earth and Universe – at that time, this is raindrops.
 Before you hear the sound of raindrops, that is raindrops.
 But you say, “some raindrops.”
 That is already something *extra*, don’t you think so?

 You hear the sound.
 How long does it take to hear the sound from the raindrop?
 It takes time.
-Even the sound of a jet airplane.
-Can you hear the sound?
-I always hear the sound of a jet airplane, and then maybe I realize: “Oh, [there is an] airplane up there, right above my head,” because the sound of the jet airplane comes right above my head.
+Even the sound of a jet airplane – can you hear the sound?
+I always hear the sound of a jet airplane, and then maybe I [think], “Oh, [there is an] airplane up there, right above my head,” because the sound of the jet airplane comes right above my head.
 So I look up – but there is no airplane.
-The airplane is far from me, already.
+The airplane is far from me already.
 Do you experience this?
 So how long does it take, to hear the sound?
 That is the sound; and then we say, “Oh, that is a jet airplane.”
 I don’t think so!
 The real jet airplane has gone already!

 So, the Zen Master asked, “What sound is that outside the gate?”
 The monk said, “sound of the raindrops.”
 This is a very straightforward, honest monk.
-We do this always.
-Maybe I would say it in the same way – yes, “Rain.
+We always do this.
+Maybe I would say it in the same way, yes: “Rain.
 The sound of raindrops.”

 And then the Zen Master points out: “Well, pay attention!
 That [answer] is okay, because without this experience you cannot understand real rain drops.
-So that's alright; but pay more careful attention to the sound of the raindrops again.”
+So that's alright.
+But pay more careful attention to the sound of the raindrops again.”

 #### 21:32